 Most club racing is “around the cans” – i.e. around the club marks that populate the lake.
 There’s a map of where they are here.
 You can get a laminated copy from the club office.

 Don’t have a helm or crew?
 Look at our Helms and crew wanted page.

 If you want to help to run racing, then please ask at the club office.
 David Wilkins David.Wilkins@eyc.com and John Fothergill can both help you get started.
-There’s also a guide to running club racing
+There’s also a Race Officers Guide RSC 2019

 In addition to the racing organised by the Club, members are always welcome to take part in Open Meetings – typically national and international regattas and competitions – that are held at the Club.
 This gives club members the opportunity to sail with top sailors from around the country.
 Members do not have to pay the part of the fee for these meetings that is retained by Rutland Sailing Club – a part of the fee may go to the organising authority such as the class association or charity – and that will still have to be paid by members.
 However, in many cases, the fee will be substantially reduced, if not free for members.
 More information about Open meetings that are coming up is available here